150 Years of Christian 3D:

 This beautiful vintage light bulb was a distant cousin to the eventual LASER.
 Gas discharge lamps contained low pressure gas, either neon or argon, or a mixture of the two.
 The light comes from an electric discharge between two electrodes, bombarding the gas atoms with electrons.
 In this photo, the two electrodes are in the shape of a cross.

-Have a presentation at your church,
+Have a presentation with Frank at your church,

 school or home school group.